New Brunswick Botanical Garden: Birds and Colours

 "Birds and Colors" was a live exhibition that was presented during the 2008 summer season.
 More than 50 species of birds from all around the world were presented.
 Some of the birds remained in certain exhibitions in 2009.

 Tulips

 Starting mid-May, approximately 10,000 bulbs distributed into forty varieties of tulips, crocus are planted and bloom early in the season.
 Blooming typically occurs from mid-May to mid-June.

 Mosaiculture

 The mosaiculture is a form of art which uses plants to accomplish drawings.
 The origin of mosaicultures traces back to the embroidery bed of 16th and 17th centuries.
 At the end of the 1860s, the term "mosaiculture" was used for the first time at the parc de la Tête d'Or in Lyon.
-In the beginning, gardeners created simple geometric forms but over the years, mosaiculture has become more complex and has come to include such three-dimensionsl shapes as butterflies, vases and birds.
+In the beginning, gardeners created simple geometric forms but over the years, mosaiculture has become more complex and has come to include such three-dimensional shapes as butterflies, vases and birds.
 The gardens have several such examples on display.
 Today, several cities practice this art which is a tool of flowers development and horticultural expression.